hall-sites/hall-sites.github.io/README.md

-# hallmath.github.io
+# hall-sites.github.io

-great website lol
+Collection of a few sites!